 Any serious injury to your eye also needs immediate medical attention.

 Flashes of light in your eye are typically a symptom of an issue related to your eyes or some other health condition.
-The treatment will depend on the underlying cause.
+A comprehensive eye exam, including pupil dilation and retinal funduscopy, can help identify the reason for the flashes.
+The treatment will depend on the underlying cause

 When you see your doctor, be sure to go over all the medications you’re currently taking.
 Some medications can cause vision-related side effects.